The Blessing of Moses

-And of those who hate him, so that they do not rise again.”
+And those who hate him, so that they will not rise again.”

 12Of Benjamin he said,

-“May the beloved of the Lord dwell in safety by Him;
+“May the beloved of the Lord dwell in security by Him,

 And he dwells between His shoulders.”

-With the precious things of heaven, with the dew,
+With the choice things of heaven, with the dew,

-And with the precious produce of the months.
+And with the choice produce of the months.

-And with the precious things of the everlasting hills,
+And with the choice things of the everlasting hills,

-16With the precious things of the earth and its fullness,
+16And with the choice things of the earth and its fullness,

-And the favor and goodwill of Him who dwelt in the bush.
+And the favor of Him who dwelt in the bush.

-Let these blessings come upon the head of Joseph,
+Let it come to the head of Joseph,

-And upon the crown of the head of him who was distinguished [as a prince] among his brothers.
+And to the crown of the head of the one distinguished among his brothers.

-And his horns like the horns of the wild ox;
+And his horns are the horns of the wild ox;

-All of them together, to the ends of the earth.
+All at once, to the ends of the earth.